Today's Articles

 Born in Baltimore, Howard Ellsworth Rollins, Jr., was the youngest of four children born to Howard E. Rollins, Sr., a steelworker, and Ruth R. Rollins, a domestic worker.
 After high school, he attended Towson State College, MD, where he studied theater.
 In his early years, Rollins vaguely considered becoming a teacher.
 At 17, a friend convinced him to attend a casting call at a local Baltimore theater, where he won a role in "Of Mice and Men."

-Rollins surprised himself with the talent he displayed.
-Of that experience, Rollins told the New York Times in 1981, "Things made sense to me for the first time in my life."
-In 1974, he moved to New York City to get his career off the ground in earnest.
+Rollins surprised himself with his talent.
+In 1981, he told the New York Times, "Things made sense to me for the first time in my life."
+In 1974, he moved to New York City to start his career.

 The big break for Rollins came when director Milos Forman cast him as Coalhouse Walker, Jr., in the 1981 film "Ragtime," based on the best-selling novel by E.L.
 Doctorow.
 Set at the beginning of the twentieth century, "Ragtime" includes a powerful storyline about a talented Black pianist who is the victim of racism, demands justice from the legal system, receives none, and ultimately desperately turns to retaliation.
 Rollins won wide acclaim for this portrayal and ultimately was nominated for an Academy Award for Best Supporting Actor in 1981.